hsuanhsuantsai/Warehouse_Fulfillment_Center/README.md

 - [x] \(Optional) [10 points] Push Notifications
 - [x] Submit Your Project with live service

+## Note
+In this assignment, the only scenario of status change we will apply a push notification is when placing an order.
+i.e. status "In Stock" -> "Preparing for Shipment"

 ## Usage
 * Make sure you have .env file in your directory with the following crednetials:
   1. SECRET_KEY